 Drones: A Money Saving Investment

-Drones and UAVs are not cheap.
-It’s easy to invest $25,000 to $40,000 in a good quality setup, including cameras and software.
+High quality drones and UAVs are not cheap.
+It’s easy to invest $15,000 or more in a good quality industrial setup, including cameras and software.
 Still, that can be a lot less expensive than renting an airplane or helicopter, and offers much more control and flexibility.
 It’s also safer than sending an employee up on a ladder or bucket to inspect facilities at height.
 The price of hobby drones has dropped a lot in the last few years.
 You can find them for less than $1500.

 Legal Issues for Drones in Maine